waterbear-cloud/paco/docs/paco-config.rst

 File format overview
 --------------------

-AIM configuration is a directory of files and sub-directories that make up an AIM project.
+Paco configuration is a directory of files and sub-directories that make up an Paco project.
 All of the files are in YAML_ format.

 In the top-level directory are sub-directories that contain YAML files each with a different format.
 This directories are:

-  * ``Accounts/``: Each file in this directory is an AWS account.
+  * ``accounts/``: Each file in this directory is an AWS account.

-  * ``NetworkEnvironments/``: This is the main show.
-Each file in this directory defines a complete set of networks, applications and environments.
+  * ``netenv/``: Each file in this directory defines a complete set of networks, applications and environments.
-    These can be provisioned into any of the accounts.
+    Environments are provisioned into your accounts.

-  * ``MonitorConfig/``: These contain alarm and log source information.
+  * ``monitor/``: These contain alarm and logging configuration.

-  * ``Resources/``: These contain global or shared resources, such as S3 Buckets, IAM Users, EC2 Keypairs.
+  * ``resource/``: For global resources, such as S3 Buckets, IAM Users, EC2 Keypairs.

+  * ``service/``: For extension plug-ins.

-Also at the top level are ``project.yaml`` and ``aim-project-version.txt`` files.
+Also at the top level are ``project.yaml`` and ``paco-project-version.txt`` files.

-The ``aim-project-version.txt`` is a simple one line file with the version of the AIM Project file format, e.g. ``2.1``.
-The AIM project file format version contains a major and a medium version.
+The ``paco-project-version.txt`` is a simple one line file with the version of the Paco project file format, e.g. ``2.1``.
+The Paco project file format version contains a major and a medium version.
 The major version indicates backwards incompatable changes, while the medium version indicates additions of new object types and fields.

-The ``project.yaml`` contains gloabl information about the AIM project.
-It also contains an ``aim_project_version`` field that is loaded from ``aim-project-version.txt``.
+The ``project.yaml`` contains gloabl information about the Paco project.
+It also contains an ``paco_project_version`` field that is loaded from ``paco-project-version.txt``.

 The YAML files are organized as nested key-value dictionaries.
-In each sub-directory, key names map to relevant AIM schemas.
-An AIM schema is a set of fields that describe the field name, type and constraints.
+In each sub-directory, key names map to relevant Paco schemas.
+An Paco schema is a set of fields that describe the field name, type and constraints.

 An example of how this hierarchy looks, in a NetworksEnvironent file, a key name ``network:``